Rafase282/MyFCCWiki/Bonfire-Smallest-Common-Multiple.md

 - If the quotient is not even then stop the loop.
 If it is even then it check for the next elements in the array until it is not even or we find our answer.
 - Outside the loop, increase the value of loop.
 - At the end of the loop return the quotient.

+If the array only has two elements then the for loop never gets used and the return value is the product of said numbers.
+Otherwise, from the third element and until n is the same and the array length check if the reminder of the quotient and the third value of the array is not 0, if it is not 0 then stop loop increases and then we start over.
+If the reminded was 0 then keep checking until the end of the array.

 ## [Go Home](https://github.com/Rafase282/My-FreeCodeCamp-Code/wiki)